dolpm/platypus/README.md

 #### testing mechanisms
 For all test types, the testing program will validate the output of a compiler command on a ```.ppus``` input file matches the expected output -- the desired output can be found in the ```.out``` file for each test.
 For integration tests, we use llvm's executionengine to fetch this output (```-e```) to avoid the maintenance of auxiliary files during the usual compilation process (```-c```).
 If a program can't be compiled, the stderr output of the compiler command will be compared to the desired output.

+#

+#### more info
+for a mroe in-depth overview of the language, its features, and implementation, take a look at the [LRM](https://github.com/dolpm/platypus/tree/main/platypus.pdf)!

+#